malcolmstill/foxwhale/TOUR.md

 # Repo

-- `src/backend`: this directory contains implementations of backend specific code.
-   Examples of backends are GLFW and Headless.
 - `src/wl`: this directory contains the implementation of the Wayland wire protocol and the code generated from the XML protocol specifications.